• Skip to primary navigation

 The American Institute of Certified Public Accountants (AICPA) and the Chartered Institute of Management Accountants collaborated to create the Chartered Global Management Accountant (CGMA) designation (CIMA).

 Financial and managerial accounting, reporting, and strategy are among the topics covered by the CGMA.
-The CGMA is divided into three levels, each of which has three courses and its own test.
+The CGMA is divided into three levels, each with three courses and its own test.
 In addition, at the end of each level, a case study test must be completed.

 As a result, there are a total of 12 exams in the CGMA.

 The CGMA program takes three to four years to complete and costs between $3,000 and $5,000 when the necessary AICPA membership is factored in.
-Depending on how long it takes you to complete your CGMA, this fee varies.
+This fee varies depending on how long it takes you to complete your CGMA.

-The program charges a subscription fee for all materials, with the price increasing as the duration of the membership rises.
+The program charges a subscription fee for all materials, with the price increasing as the membership duration increases.
 Pass rates for the CGMA can range from 50 to 88 percent for first-time test takers, depending on the tests.

 Students usually spend three to four months studying for each exam, and six to eight weeks for each case study exam.